Skip to main content

 Getting Veterans (VA) Disability for Toxic Chemical Medical Condition

 Unfortunately, not every veteran who applies for benefits gets a grant.
-The process is difficult and the VA has a reputation for making seemingly arbitrary decisions.
-Many veterans who have diagnosed medical conditions arising from their military service receive denials for questionable reasons.
-Often, it is something simple, such as omitting a random piece of documentation from their application.
+Many veterans who have diagnosed medical conditions arising from their military service receive denials.
+Often, the reason is something simple, such as omitting a piece of documentation from their application.
 But sometimes, receiving a grant of benefits can be complex.

-The skilled VA disability lawyers at Chisholm Chisholm & Kilpatrick LTD have won disability benefits for thousands of veterans.
-Many of our clients were previously denied by the VA, and we were able to appeal their cases and ultimately win them the benefits they deserved.
-We are familiar with the intricate and complex nuances of the VA appeals process, and will fight relentlessly to get you the benefits you deserve.
+The skilled VA disability lawyers at Chisholm Chisholm & Kilpatrick have won disability benefits for thousands of veterans (past results do not guarantee future outcomes).
+We are familiar with the intricate and complex nuances of the VA appeals process and will pursue any benefits you may be entitled to.

 Getting VA Disability Benefits for Toxic Chemical Medical Conditions

 Unfortunately, exposure to toxic chemicals is common among military veterans.
 There are countless ways in which you might have been exposed during your service.
-Our team of veterans’ advocates will discuss your situation with you, collect all necessary evidence, and submit thorough and compelling legal arguments on your behalf to bolster your chances of a successful outcome.
+Our team of veterans advocates will discuss your situation with you, collect all necessary evidence, and submit thorough and compelling legal arguments on your behalf.

 Here are a few well-known sources of toxic chemicals that have affected veterans.
-If you believe you were exposed to any of the following, contact Chisholm Chisholm & Kilpatrick LTD immediately so we can begin building a case on your behalf:
+If you believe you were exposed to any of the following, contact Chisholm Chisholm & Kilpatrick so we can begin developing an appeal on your behalf:

 Agent Orange